jmhodges/gmail_floating_button_bar/README.md

 # How the Gmail floating button bar works

 This is an implementation of the Gmail floating (pinned) button bar.
-You can the Gmail version by clicking on an email thread, watching the Archive button, and scrolling down.
+You can see the Gmail version in action by clicking on an email thread in it, and watching the Archive button as you scroll down the page.

 The original bones of the first implementation in jquery are from [webspeaks jquery